-- The French believe that kids feel confident when they’re able to do things for themselves, and do those things well.
+- The French believe that kids feel confident when they can do things for themselves and do those things well.
 After children have learned to talk, adults don’t praise them for saying just anything.
-They praise them for saying interesting things, and for speaking well.
+They praise them for saying interesting things and for speaking well.

 - French parents want to teach their children to verbally “defend themselves well.”
 Pamela quotes an informant who says, “In France, if the child has something to say, others listen to him.
 But the child can’t take too much time and still retain his audience; if he delays, the family finishes his sentences for him.
 This gets him in the habit of formulating his ideas better before he speaks.
 Children learn to speak quickly, and to be interesting.”
 Even when French kids do say interesting things—or just give the correct answer—French adults are decidedly understated in praise.
 They don’t act like every job well done is an occasion to say “good job.”

 - Pamela suspects that French parents may be right in giving less praise.
 After a while, children will need someone else’s approval to feel good about themselves.
-And if kids are assured of praise for whatever they do, then they won’t need to try very hard.
+And if kids are assured to be praised for everything they do, they won’t need to try very hard.
 They’ll be praised anyway.

 - New research shows the “excessive praise distorts children’s motivations; they begin doing things merely to hear the praise, losing sight of the intrinsic enjoyment.”

 - Research shows that when heavily praised students get to college, they “become risk-averse and lack perceived autonomy.”
 These students “commonly drop out of classes rather than suffer a mediocre grade, and they have a hard time picking a major.
 They’re afraid to commit to something because they’re afraid of not succeeding.”
-This research also refutes that conventional American wisdom that when kids fail at something, parents should cushion the blow with positive feedback.
+This research also refutes conventional American wisdom that parents should cushion the blow with positive feedback when kids fail at something.
 A better tack is to gently delve into what went wrong, giving kids the confidence and the tools to improve.